Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

 6. Pre-launch / Beta tester Incentive.

-A good case study here is the pre-launch campaign for a dropshipping application, Dropified app.
-Formerly known as Shopified App.
-The app created a pre-launch campaign, where they first offered early beta access before anyone else, once the potential user opted-in and got three of her friends to sign up as well using her special invitation link.
+A good case study is the pre-launch campaign for a dropshipping application, Dropified app, formerly known as Shopified App.
+The app launched a pre-launch campaign that offered early beta access to potential users who referred three friends through a unique invitation link.

 Picture source: https://upviral.com/pre-launch-viral-case-study/